NIMS University Paramedical Admissions 2025

 Also Read - Doctor Salary In India

-The difference between the MBBS and MD is that MBBS is an undergraduate and postgraduate degree programme in the field of medicine.
-MBBS course duration is 5.5 years whereas the course duration for MD is 2 years.
-National Board of Examinations (NBE) conduct NEET and NEET PG entrance examinations.
+MBBS and MD are both degrees in the medical discipline.
+MBBS and MD differ in terms of the scope of the curriculum and the duration.
+The MBBS course duration is 5.5 years, whereas the course duration for MD is 2 years.
+The National Board of Examinations (NBE) conduct NEET and NEET PG entrance examinations.

 Particulars | MBBS | MD |